ivy-llc/ivy/docs/overview/deep_dive/exception_handling.rst

 Therefore, options are made available for the stack traces to either truncate at the frontend or ivy level, or in other cases, no truncation at all.

-Let's look at the 3 different modes with example of :code:`ivy.all` below!
+Let's look at the 3 different modes with an example of :code:`ivy.all` below!

 1. Full

 This is the default mode and keeps the complete stack traces.
-All :code:`numpy` frontend, ivy specific and native :code:`jax` stack traces are displayed.
+All :code:`numpy` frontend, ivy specific, and native :code:`jax` stack traces are displayed.
 The format of the error displayed in this mode is :code:`Ivy error: backend name: backend function name: native error: error message`

 .. code-block:: none